 Are the holidays hard for you?
 You’re not alone.
-As you’ll read in this mommy blogger post, just because it’s December 25th, that doesn’t mean all the hardships and struggles just disappear.
+Just because it’s Christmas, that doesn’t mean all the hardships and struggles just disappear.
 They’re still there, looming, while you try to focus on making it a magical time for your family.
 So how do you get past that?
-Read on to see how Stephanie is doing just that this year.
+Read on to see how local mom of two Stephanie Hanrahan, who writes at her blog Tinkles Her Pants, is doing just that.

 It’s the most wonderful time of the year—unless you work in retail, or had a fallout with a family member, or are celebrating the first (or fifteenth) Christmas without a loved one.

 Lately I’ve been thinking about everyone who feels a little hole in the holiday season, because that’s where I’m at this year.
 It’s been hard to find my Christmas spirit.
 I’ve done all the things—staff parties, preschool performances, cookie exchanges, candy cane cocktails.
 I’ve given and been gifted.
 But it all falls short.
 I’ll get a little glimpse and then, poof, gone.

 I struggle with the big built-up days.
 I’m no Grinch, I just believe that sometimes when you put lofty expectations out there (like saying it’s the most wonderful time of the year), it makes people feel that much worse when it isn’t.
 The holiday season is indeed magical, but with things looming like marital problems, mental health issues, children breaking down, bankruptcy, miscarriage, family discord, they don’t just disappear because it’s December 25th.

 I always pictured myself as part of a Family Stone-type unit.
 You know, card games and sing-a-longs?
 Joke telling and children running rampant?
 In other words, controlled chaos.
 (Which is funny, because in my ordinary life I really crave calm, cool and collected.)